 Background:The FASB previously ratified a consensus of the EITF that resulted in the issuance of Accounting Standards Update No. 2014-01, Investments—Equity Method and Joint Ventures (Topic 323): Accounting for Investments in Qualified Affordable Housing Projects, which provided five criteria that an investment in a tax credit structure must meet to be able to apply the proportional amortization method of accounting.
 Currently, only investments in LIHTC structures may apply the proportional amortization method.

-- The proportional amortization method can be elected on a tax-credit-program-by-tax-credit-program basis.
+- The proportional amortization method should be elected by entities on a tax-credit-program-by-tax-credit-program basis.

-- The criterion in paragraph 323-740-25-1(aa) should be retained with a clarification that the criterion would be evaluated in relation to the operations of the underlying project.
+- The criterion in paragraph 323-740-25-1(aa) should be retained with a clarification that the criterion would be evaluated in relation to the operating and financial policies of the underlying project.

 - When applying the criterion in paragraph 323-740-25-1(aaa), the existence of refundable tax credits does not automatically preclude an investor from applying the proportional amortization method.
-Additionally, clarification to this criterion would include that:
+Clarification to this criterion would also include that:

-- Projected benefits refers to total return, including tax credits, other tax benefits, and non-tax-related cash flows, including refundable tax credits.
-Refundable tax credits should be included in the denominator but not in the numerator when performing the substantially all test.
+- Projected benefits refer to total return, including tax credits, other tax benefits, and non-tax-related cash flows (including refundable tax credits).
+Additionally, the Task Force clarified that refundable tax credits should be included in the denominator but not in the numerator when performing the substantially all test.

-- The existing reassessment requirement should be retained with no additional clarifications.
+- The existing reassessment requirement in paragraph 323-740-25-1C should be retained with no additional clarifications.
 That is, entities would reassess whether a tax credit investment meets the proportional amortization method criteria only upon a change in the nature of the investment or a change in the relationship with the project sponsor.